 Fire trotting with Sydney Day 1/11/20

 Fire is a really well proportioned young horse.
 She is short coupled and very athletic.
 Her movement is going to do well in the dressage ring or jumping.
 She is bred to jump.
 Our philosophy is to breed a good overall sport horse that can be competitive in any discipline.
-All disciplines require a strong hind end short cannon bones and strength and grace and the ability to compress movement to turn corners and be able to extend.
-She's got that!
+All sport horse disciplines require a strong hind end short cannon bones, strength, grace and the ability to compress movement to turn corners and be able to extend.
+She's got all that!

 Fire is sweet and even tempered.
 She stands well for vet, ferrier and grooming.
 She has been shown extensivly (and successful) in hand at dressage breed shows.
 As a result she has had vast exposure to all the elements of a show environment from bathing to grooming to shipping to the show environment itself.

 Congratulations to Fire for a wonderful first time out at the age of six and a half weeks!
 Wildest Expectations Farm was in attendance at Lexington Spring Dressage at The Virginia Horse Center on May 21st.
 Fire placed second in the Weanling Fillies open class with a score of 72.075% then went on to earn Reserve Champion Foal and qualify for the Dressage at Devon Championship Class (her stable mate Beautifulice Asscher placed first and was awarded Foal Champion) In the Danish IBC class she placed third with a score of 75.325% behind her other two stablemates, Beautifulice Asscher and High Caliber Soul, with less than a 3 point difference!
 Wildest Expectations Farm swept the class!

 Some of the judge’s scores and comments included: